abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 ![Picture 40 png](https://github.com/user-attachments/assets/5568226c-dfe2-4173-8071-99c87fb8c066)

-- Library Setup time (S) : Time it takes for MUX 1 to pass to the center of the capture flop.
+- Library Setup time (S): Time it takes for MUX 1 to pass to the center of the capture flop.
-- Setup Uncertainity (SU) : This occurs due to Clock Jitter (Clock may arrive a bit late/early)
+- Setup Uncertainty (SU): This occurs due to Clock Jitter (Clock may arrive a bit late/early)

 - Hold time: Minimum amount of time required for the data to be stable after the active edge of the clock to get properly captured.
-It takes time for capture flop to send data from center of the flip flop through MUX 2 to the next cell/flop.
+It takes time for the capture flop to send data from the center of the flip flop through MUX 2 to the next cell/flop.
-- Hold slack: Data Arrival  Time - Data Required Time
+- Hold Slack: Data Arrival  Time - Data Required Time
 -  Hold Timing Analysis with Ideal Clocks:
 ![Picture41 ](https://github.com/user-attachments/assets/89a50334-256b-4833-8a48-ccc8dfed65d7)